 Catherine Peralta Goodrich started her educational teaching career over 25 years ago.
 She joined St. Johns County in 2005 as a second grade teacher at Timberlin Creek Elementary.
 She served as the instructional literacy coach there before becoming its assistant principal in 2010.
-In 2013 she joined Osceola Elementary as its assistant principal, then she went on to join SJCSD Human Resources Department as the employee evaluation coordinator before joining Palencia Elementary as its assistant principal.
+In 2013 she joined Osceola Elementary as its assistant principal, then she went on to join SJCSD Human Resources Department as the employee evaluation coordinator before joining Palencia Elementary as its assistant principal in 2018.

 “Catherine is an exceptional leader and will provide a seamless transition for the Palencia Pirates,” said Forson.
 “She has already garnered the unwavering commitment and support from parents, staff, and the community and I know this will continue in her new role.”